+Application for Employ ment

-ABC Company is an equal opportunity employer and will not discriminate against any applicant on the basis of any characteristic that is protected by State or Federal law.
-Michigan law requires that a person with a disability or handicap requiring accommodation to perform the essential duties of the job must notify the employer in writing within 182 days of the date that the need is known or should have been known.
+characteristic that is pro requiring accommodati al opportunity employer and will no otected by State or Federal law.
+Mic on to perform the essential duties o is known or should have been know higan law requires the figan law requires the fight of the fight must notified to the fight of t hat a person wit h a disability or handicap

-Position Applied For: Date of App lication:
+Position Applied For: Date of Applic ation:

-Date You Can Start: Please note that this application will only remain active for months, after which the applicant would need to reapply.
+Date You Can Start: • • on will only remain active for 3 cant would need to reapply.

 Name:

 Last First M.I.

-Present Address:

-Street City State Zip
+Present Address: Street City State Zip

-Permanent Address:
+Pormanant Addross: city State -,p

-Street City State Zip
+Permanent Address: Street City State Zip

-Phone #: Home () Cell () )
+Phone #: Home () Cell ()

-Are you 18 years or older?
-Yes 🗌 No
+Are you 18 years or old er? 🗆 Yes 🗆 No

-Are there any hours or days of the week you c cannot work?
-If so , when?
+Are there any hours or days of the week you cannot work?
+If so, v vhen?

-Salary Desired: Type of Em oloyment:  Full-time □ Part-time
+Salary Desired: Type of Emplo oyment:  Full -time  Part-time

-Have you ever applied to ABC Company befor e?
+Have you ever applied t o ABC Company before?
 Where?

 Under what name?
 When?

-Do you have any relatives working for ABC Co mpany?
-If so, wh o?
+Do you have any relativ es working for ABC Company?
+If so, who?

 EDUCATION:

 Name and Location of School Number of Years Attended Did You Graduate?
 Subject/Major

 High School

 College

 Specialized Training

+Do you have US Military / experience?
+Date Ent ered:

+Branch: Rank: Date Discharg ged: Honorably?

+Are you lawfully entitle d to be employed in the United Sta tes?

+Number of Years Attended Did You Graduate?
+Subject/Major